Click on the desired cloud provider and follow the installation and configuration instructions:

 1. Under the Configure storage section, click the Advanced link and expand the volume property.
 Modify the Delete on termination dropdown to Yes.
 This will ensure the associated volume is removed if the agent is terminated, thereby preventing any orphaned volumes.

 2. Expand the Advanced details section.
-Scroll to the bottom and paste the contents of the JSON payload generated in step one within the User data textbox.
+Scroll to the bottom and paste the contents of the JSON payload (from the bootstrap config file) generated in step one within the User data textbox.
 Please review the other properties in this section to check if any default values need to be modified.

 3. Click Launch instance in the lower right corner.